wiseman-timelord/ReportNewAsset-Ps/README.md

 - Second Life installation (Only tested on FireStorm).
 - Batch compatibility (For Batch launcher execution).

-### NOTATION
-- In Second Life (SL), managing cache with a 4GB RAM disk presents significant challenges.
-The RAM disk quickly fills up with assets, and upon logging out, SL automatically deletes sound files.
-Its possible to tell SL to not do that, however, they will not be re-cached because the data cache is now at capacity.
-This leads to users having to re-download sounds each time they play??, a situation hinted at by the "SlCacheInfo" showing a sound cache of 0 MB with the data cache at the maximum of 4GB.
-Efforts to increase the RamDisk are impractical, as then the windows TEMP on the RamDisk will timeout upon booting, as they take longer to load in.
-Additionally, slimming down the cache isn't straightforward due to SL's asset system, requiring complex procedures like unpacking and repacking assets, making efficient cache management in SL a complex issue with no simple solution, other than having multiple RamDisks loaded in set order.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.